 8. Combine welly storage with a spot to sit down

 If you live in the countryside or a regular dog walker, wellies may be part of your everyday life.
-We'd recommend a hallway bench as the idea shoe storage idea, as it provides a spot to sit down (we all know the struggle of trying to take of wellies while standing up.)
+We'd recommend a hallway bench as a shoe storage idea, as it provides a spot to sit down (we all know the struggle of trying to take of wellies while standing up.)

-Designed with welly wearers in mind, the Latchmere Welly Locker from Garden Trading has compartments with the height required for storage, in addition to four shoe compartments.
+Designed with welly wearers in mind, the Welly Locker from Garden Trading has compartments with the height required for storage, in addition to four shoe compartments.

 If you'd like your shoe storage to serve more than one purpose, something worth considering if your hallway is short on space, opt for a more versatile unit.
 Choose a unit that has bother closed and open storage so you can keep coots and wellies in the cubby and has trainers and less appealing looking shoes in closed cabinets.